jidongbsu/cs452-device-driver/README.md

 Operating Systems: Three Easy Pieces: [I/O Devices](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf).

-This chapter explains what roles I/O devices play in a computer system, and how device drivers in general, but in reality, every device is different, and its behavior is defined by the device vendor - the company who makes the device.
+This chapter explains what roles I/O devices play in a computer system, and how device drivers work in general, but in reality, every device is different, and its behavior is defined by the device vendor - the company who makes the device.
 Given that everyone's computer is different, it is not realistic for us to write a device driver for a specific device - your computer may not have this device.
 Thus in this assignment, we will just pretend that there is a device, and we allow applications to access this device via our device driver.
 And in this device driver, we will simulate the behavior of a device.
 In particular, we allow applications to open, read, write, close the device.

 ## Background